|

 When generating a PCR JSON signature (via the sign command),

-combine it with a previously generated PCR JSON signature,
+combine it with a previously generated PCR JSON signature, and

-then the newly generated signature appended to it, and the
+the newly generated signature appended to it, and the

 resulting object is written to standard output.
 Use this to